 Tukongote Community Projects

 The Zambian villages supported by Tukongote have been harshly impacted by the pandemic as locals rely heavily on tourism.
 With all lodges and tourist facilities closed, there are no income flows.
-Poor rains this year resulted in crop failures and many families rely on their children being fed at least one meal a day at school but they are currently closed.
+Poor rains this year resulted in crop failures and many families rely on their children being fed at least one meal a day at school.

 Zambia manufactures very few of its own supplies.
 Much comes from South Africa, Botswana and China.
 With these and other neighbouring countries in lockdown recently, there is uncertainty over the long-term availability of food and supplies.